For any source control system, check in all files except the following:

 - Files in the Properties folder - this is created for every Visual Studio project.
 It contains definitions for the projects assembly.

-These files are unique to Test Studio projects:
+The following files are unique to Test Studio projects:

 - *.tstest (or .aii) - these contain the actual test definitions.